The Science Behind Slime Tire Sealant

 Unlike some science experiments, Slime is not messy and it doesn’t smell.
 In fact, it is an environmentally safe formula, so it is non-toxic, non-hazardous and non-flammable.
 And we understand that flat tires happen regardless of how hot or cold the weather, so Slime is effective under the most extreme temperatures (low freezing point of -35˚F and a high separation point of 182˚F).
 Finally, the Slime eco formula is water-based, so the tire sealant cleans up easily with water and a rag.

 While Slime’s tire sealants all operate under the same sealing principles, they are not the same formula.
-Slime offers three distinct formulas, each designed to solve a different flat tire repair:
+Slime offers multiple distinct formulas, each designed to solve a different flat tire repair:

 The red label line of Slime products is designed specifically to stop flats in tires with tubes.
 Tubes are the key word here.
 Your bicycles, dirt bikes, hand dollies, wheelbarrows and jogging strollers with tubes are perfect candidates for the red label product.
 It prevents flats from thorns, glass, goatheads, nails and other debris for two years!

 Here at Slime, we think of our blue label sealant as the “fun” sealant because it keeps the fun going in all your recreational vehicles.
 Your ATVs, quads, boat trailers, dirt bikes, tractors, riding lawn mowers and other non-highway tires without tubes are going to love this Slime tire sealant that prevents and repair flats.
 Like the tube sealant, it also continuously seals for two years, stops slow leaks and includes non-corrosive properties to keep your wheels safe.